Stably diffeomorphic manifolds and the realisation of modified surgery obstructions

 \begin{definition} An \emph{$\varepsilon$-quadratic formation} is a triple $((M,\psi);F,G)$, where $(M,\psi)$ is a simple $\varepsilon$-quadratic form and $F,G$ are simple lagrangians of $(M,\psi)$. \end{definition}

 In the literature, what we call a formation is often referred to as a nonsingular formation.
 For concision, we drop this adjective.
-Finally, note that if $((M,\psi);F,G)$ is a formation, then $(M,\psi)$ is a \emph{nonsingular} quadratic form; in fact $(M,\psi)$ is hyperbolic~\cite[Proposition~12.3]{RanickiAlgebraicAndGeometric}.
+Finally, note that if $((M,\psi);F,G)$ is a formation, then~$(M,\psi)$ is hyperbolic as it is nonsingular and admits a Lagrangian~\cite[Proposition~12.3]{RanickiAlgebraicAndGeometric}.

-\subsection{Quasi-formations and the \texorpdfstring{$\ell$}{l}-monoid.}
+\section{Quasi-formations and the \texorpdfstring{$\ell$}{l}-monoid.}

-In this subsection, we describe quasi-formations and the $\ell$-monoid $\ell_{2q+1}(R)$.
+In this section, we describe quasi-formations and the $\ell$-monoid $\ell_{2q+1}(R)$.
 Recall that $\varepsilon = (-1)^q$.
 The monoid $\ell_{2q+1}(R)$ was first defined by Kreck \cite{KreckSurgeryAndDuality}.
 The definition we present here is a reformulation from \cite{CrowleySixt}.

-\begin{definition} An $\varepsilon$-quadratic \emph{quasi-formation} is a triple $x = ((M,\psi);F,V)$, where $(M,\psi)$ is a simple $\varepsilon$-quadratic form, $F$ is a simple lagrangian of $(M,\psi)$, and $V$ is a half rank simple direct summand of~$M$.
+\begin{definition} An $\varepsilon$-quadratic \emph{quasi-formation} is a triple $x = ((M,\psi);F,V)$, where $(M,\psi)$ is a simple $\varepsilon$-quadratic form, $F$ is a simple lagrangian of $(M,\psi)$, and $V$ is a half rank based direct summand of~$M$.
 A quasi-formation $x$ is called {\em elementary} if the canonical map $F \oplus V \to M$ is a simple isomorphism. \end{definition}

 If $x=((M,\psi);F,V)$ is a quasi-formation in which $V$ is a simple lagrangian of $(M,\psi)$, then~$x$ is a formation.
 In particular, all formations are quasi-formations and a \emph{trivial (quasi)-formation} is a formation of type~$(H_\varepsilon(P);P,P^*)$, for some f.g.\ stably free $R$-module $P$.
 Two quasi-formations $((M,\psi);F,V)$ and $((M',\psi');F',V')$ are \emph{isomorphic} if there is an isometry~$h \colon (M,\psi) \to (M',\psi')$ such that~$h(F)=F'$ and $h(V)=~V'$, and such that the induced isomorphisms $F \xrightarrow{\cong} F'$ and $V \xrightarrow{\cong} V'$ are simple.
 Next, two quasi-formations~$((M,\psi);F,V)$ and~$((M',\psi');F',V')$ are \emph{stably isomorphic} if they become isomorphic after the addition of trivial formations.
 We use $\cong$ to denote the isomorphism relation and~$\cong_s$ to denote the stable isomorphism relation.